unifiedinbox/ue-docs/source/index.md

 ```

-This endpoint retrieves sends messages.
+This endpoint sends messages.
+Before a message can be send, the corresponding service-account has to be registered with the unification-engine.
+When you register an service-account to the unification engine, you can choose a name for this connection.
+Then you can send messages over this connection by it name.

 ### HTTP Request